ghb24/NECI_STABLE/docs/pages/01_neci_user.md

         negligible memory cost.

     -   **pcpp**<br>
-        The pre-computed power-pitzer excitation generator [^2].
+        The pre-computed power-pitzer excitation generator [^powerpitzer].
 Has low memory cost and scales only mildly with system size, and can thus be used for large systems.